rectorphp/type-perfect/README.md

 $product->addPrice(52.05);
 ```

-But from fear and "just to be safe", we keep the `addPrice()` param type empty, `mixed` or in a docblock.
+But out of from fear and "just to be safe", we keep the `addPrice()` param type empty, `mixed` or in a docblock.

 :no_good:

 ↓

-If in 100 % cases the `float` types is passed, PHPStan knows it can be added and improve further analysis:
+If, in 100 % cases the `float` type is passed, PHPStan knows it can be added and improve further analysis:

 ```diff